Cheryl Spector

 Spector was known for her photography of D.C. gay events and people, including the community's first AIDS candlelight vigil in 1983.
 Unfortunately, many of her videos and photographs were lost in an apartment fire shortly before her death.
 She had intended to leave the materials to the Rainbow History Project, which filed for a grant to clean and restore the remaining materials.

 Just before her death, Mautner Project, the National Lesbian Health Organization, had planned to honor Spector with their "Unsung Hero Award", which they asked her sister to accept on her behalf.

-She was also an occasional guest on Washington, D.C.'s Don and Mike Show, usually reporting on gay pride events in the area.

 She died on September 4, 2007, from myeloid leukemia.